ionic-team/ionic-docs/src/pages/enterprise/auth-connect/auth0.md

 ### What's Next?

-Implement the [other steps](/docs/enterprise/auth-connect#workflow) in the Auth Connect workflow.
+Check out the full list of [configuration options](/docs/enterprise/auth-connect#ionicauthoptions) available, then implement the [other steps](/docs/enterprise/auth-connect#workflow) in the Auth Connect workflow.
 A complete working example can be found [on GitHub](https://github.com/ionic-team/demo-authconnect-auth0).